 You introduced me to the bad stuff; now it’s messing with my brain

-Because you’re in Atlanta and I’m in a whole lotta pain
+Because you’re in Atlanta and I’m in a Whole Lotta Pain

-You’re a mean, nasty woman and you're driving me half insane
+'Cause you’re a mean, nasty woman and you're driving me half insane

 3.